Honestpuck/scriptorium/README.md

 ### `git`

 ```
-usage: scriptorium git [-h]
+usage: scriptorium git [-h] [-c COMMAND]

 optional arguments:
   -h, --help  show this help message and exit
+  -c, --command quoted string containing git command
 ```

 The `git` command will ask for a string and run it as a git command in both directories.
-The string is split using a routine that  splits the string into command "words" honouring any quoted strings and leaving the quote in the "word".
-An example, the entry 'this that "and that"' will split into `['this', 'that', '"and that"']`
+The string is split using `shlex`, a library that splits the string into command "words" honouring any quoted strings and leaving the quotes in the "word".
+An example, the string 'this that "and that"' will split into `['this', 'that', '"and that"']`

 ### `list`